Visiting the Grand Canyon

-The last picture is the Grand Canyon in the spring.
-Every time I stand at the edge I think of the first settlers or even Native Americans riding up to the canyon and thinking “How am I going to get around this?”.
+No matter which way you look the Grand Canyon is majestic.
+Wildlife is everywhere at the Grand Canyon from the birds to the squirrels.
+Pick a spot and be still for a moment, listen to the wind.
 There is something spiritual about the Grand Canyon.
-Often when I am standing near the edge I can hear the Native flute playing in my head.
+Often when I am standing near the edge I can hear the Native flutes playing in my head.
 I am reminded how small people are in this big world and I feel blessed with the beauty of the earth.

 I think everyone should see the Grand Canyon at least once, if possible in the spring.
 Every time I stand at the edge I think of the first settlers or even Native Americans riding up to the canyon and thinking “How am I going to get around this?”
 Bring your camera… you will need it!!!